 Anxious thinking sinks the sex drive

 Anxiety gives rise to a rush of adrenaline and stress hormones that flood the system.
 During anxiety our heart rate increases, our skin becomes clammy, and our muscles tense.
 Our body is getting ready to run and, when it comes to sex, this has a totally negative effect on mood and performance.
 Men can lose their erection or they may ejaculate prematurely.
-Women may experience painful sex or vaginismus, a condition in which the vaginal muscles tighten up involuntarily, making penetration impossible.
-Even if these more extreme situations aren’t experienced one or both parties may struggle to reach orgasm.
+Women may experience painful intercourse or vaginismus, a condition in which the vaginal muscles tighten up involuntarily, making penetration impossible.
+Even if these more extreme situations aren't experienced one or both parties may struggle to reach orgasm.
 Sex itself may be clumsy or awkward and with that can arise a desire for it just to be over with.

 Roots of sexually anxious thinking